Clean Architecture With Quarkus

 My first thought was that the quarkus-maven-plugin was only required in the app module, because this module becomes that actual application in the end.

 This didn’t work.
-The quarkus-maven-plugin defines most of the build steps that are needed to build the quarkus application.
+The quarkus-maven-plugin defines most of the build steps that are needed to build the Quarkus application.
 But if it is not present in the parent-pom, Maven just ignores it when you run mvn install.
 You can run mvn install in the app module and get the error message that core, rest-api and database are not available, because you have to run mvn install in those modules as well…

 My solution was to add quarkus-maven-plugin to the parent pom, but without any executions.